Introductory Lecture:

 2. How is Franklin’s Autobiography a product of the eighteenth century Enlightenment?

-- In his conception of success, Franklin uses a utilitarian measure of artistic excellence.
+• In his conception of success, Franklin uses a utilitarian measure of artistic excellence.
 This book has practical use or it is worthless.
-Do not expect emotional power or psychological depth (the Romantic movement’s measure of artistic success).
+Do not expect emotional power or psychological complexity (the Romantic movement’s measure of artistic success).

-- The book itself is an exercise in Locke’s epistemology: we create our characters through experience.
+• The book itself is an exercise in Locke’s epistemology: we create our characters through experience, through trial and error.
 The mind is like a tabula rasa, an empty page on which the individual writes and revises character.
 Our natures are not determined at birth by original sin or by any ethnic/cultural/racial characteristics.
 The individual controls the development of the self through learning from his or her mistakes.

 3. How was Franklin’s Autobiography a revolutionary tract?

-- In this society, freed from the corruption and rigid classes of the old world, success would go to those citizens who worked the hardest, who learned how to communicate more effectively, and who dedicated themselves not only to individual success but to a better society.
+• In this society, freed from the corruption and rigid class structure of the Old World, success will go to those citizens who work the hardest, who learn how to communicate most effectively, and who dedicate themselves not only to individual success but to a better society for everyone.

-- Franklin’s reading audience was the rising bourgeoisie: property owners whose industry, sobriety, frugality, and education enabled them to avoid debt and unemployment.
-These citizens were, therefore, able to exercise independent judgment and could cast votes unbiased by political faction.
+• Franklin’s reading audience was the rising bourgeoisie: property owners whose industry, sobriety, frugality, and education enable them to avoid debt and unemployment.
+These citizens are, therefore, best able to exercise independent judgment and are given the right to cast votes unbiased by political faction.

 4. What is Franklin’s rhetorical strategy in his Autobiography?